 - Basic authentication

 - API Key

-You can set up Azure AD authentication for your API in the Azure portal so you do not have to implement authentication or you can require and enforce authentication in your API's code.
+You can set up Azure AD authentication for your API in the Azure portal so you don't have to implement authentication, or you can require and enforce authentication in your API's code.
 For more information about Azure AD for custom connectors, see Secure your API and connector with Azure AD.

 3. Describe the API and define the custom connector